 After his death, Constant bequeathed his fortune for the purpose of educating future leaders and educators, creating the J.L.
 Constant Distinguished Professorship and a fellowship fund for graduate engineering students at KU, a library acquisition fund endowment, and a scholarship fund at Baker University, among many other gifts.

 Byron “B.C.”
 Sneegas was born in 1923, in Lawrence, where he graduated from Liberty Memorial High School.
 Upon graduation in 1940, at age 17, he enlisted in the Kansas Army National Guard.
-He spent 18 months fighting in Europe during World War II as a combat infantryman, fighting in the Battle of the Bulge where he served with the Headquarters Battery, 35th Division Artillery setting up machine gun positions.
+He spent 18 months fighting in Europe during World War II as a combat infantryman, landing on the beaches of Normandy on D-Day and fighting in the Battle of the Bulge where he served with the Headquarters Battery, 35th Division Artillery setting up machine gun positions.
 In the spring of 1945, he and other soldiers in his division helped liberate the Dachau, Germany extermination camp.

 After the war ended, B.C. returned to Lawrence and worked for Reuter Organ Co. before starting his own construction business, Sneegas Construction, operating during the boom years of the 1950s and 1960s.
 During that time he helped relocate a few German citizens to Lawrence, who helped in his business.
 After he quit construction, Sneegas went on to work as a machinist for the Physics Dept. at KU for 21 years, retiring in 1988.
 In addition to his talent as a builder, Sneegas was a silversmith who made fine jewelry and other metal works and was an original member of the Lawrence Art Guild.
 He passed away in 2005.